 The LD Resources Foundation award program was created to help students diagnosed with dyslexia, ADHD and other learning disabilities.

-The financial assistance we provide will allow college students to receive the testing they need to properly evaluate the assistive technologies needed to accommodate their learning needs.
-These include recorded textbooks and other technologies, including the Premier Key to Access , Kurzweil LearnStation , Franklin electronic dictionaries and RFB&D Library.
+The technology assistance we provide allows college students to receive the Assistive & Adaptive Technologies needed to accommodate their learning needs.
+These include the list of awards indicated above.
 The challenges to learning disabled students with financial needs are greater than most.
-For many, it is often the first time they are faced with the challenges of learning what types of accommodations they need, and applying for them at their schools.
-Often, college students’ prior test results which document their learning disabilities are too old to satisfy college and university requirements to provide the aid they need.
-Often, due to their financial situation, students cannot pay for additional testing.
-Consequently, they are not able to receive the accommodations they need, such as recorded textbooks and other assistive devices.
+For many, it is often the first time they are faced with learning which types of accommodations they need, and applying for these at their schools.
+Often, college students’ prior test results, which document their learning disabilities, are too old to satisfy college and university requirements to provide the aid they need.
+Frequently they are not able to receive the accommodations they need, such as digital textbooks, assistive technology, extra time on testing, etc. (please go to the Assistive & Adaptive Technologies section of our website for more information).
 They are in a veritable catch-22 situation.
 As a result, many drop out.

-Even after I had submitted the required documentation, the school made it very difficult for me to receive the assistance to which I was entitled.
-I had to educate myself and learn to get everything I needed the hard way.
+Even after I had submitted the required documentation, the school made it very difficult for me to receive the assistance for which I was entitled.
+I had to learn how to get everything I needed the hard way.
 It was an extremely difficult experience, and I often felt very much alone.
-I then decided that I didn’t want other LD students, or other people, to have to go through what I had gone through, so I formed LD Resources Foundation, which is here to assist young adults to succeed.
+I then decided that I didn’t want other LD students, or other people, to have to go through what I had gone through, so I formed LD Resources Foundation, which is here to assist young adults succeed.”